vlamprinidis/soft-eng/README.md

-Price-observatory for parking spots based on crowdsourcing, as part of a Software Engineering Course.
+Price observatory for parking spots based on crowdsourcing, as part of a Software Engineering Course.

 A web-based app with a RESTful API.